jprivet-dev/symfony-sandbox/docs/configure/configure-phpunit.md

 ![phpstorm-settings-php-testframeworks.png](../img/phpstorm-settings-php-test-frameworks.png)

-### If you need to use the PHP interpreter with a database
+### Use PHP interpreter with a database (Docker Compose)

+> In this case, you will configure a **remote PHP interpreter with Docker Compose**, because you will need the relationships between the containers (PHP, database, etc.), with the specifics Symfony development environment variables.

 - Go on **Settings (Ctrl+Alt+S) > PHP > Test Framework**.
 - Click on `+` and select **PHPUnit by Remote Interpreter**.